 - Rasagolla, famous sweet originated in Odisha

-- The Chandipur Beach is a hide and seek beach of Odisha that appears and disappears with every high and low tide to approximately 5 kms.
+- The Chandipur Beach is a hide and seeks beach of Odisha that appears and disappears with every high and low tide to approximately 5 km.

 - Bhubaneswar, the capital city was the home of over 600 magnificent temples in medieval times.
 It is called the “temple city” of India.
 The only city in the world with such highest number of temples inside

 - World’s highest electrified track ( at a height of 7.45 metres for running of Double Stack Container (DSC) goods trains) is situated at Odisha in Jakhapura-Daitari section.
 Constructed by East Coast Railway of Odisha.
-Second to this is in China is 6.6 metre and 7.1 metre in USA.
+Second to this is in China is 6.6 metre and 7.1 meters in the USA.